 What to watch out for: I think accounting as a field often deserves it’s bad rap.
 There are a lot of mediocre accountants in the world!
 Watch out for mansplainers and folks that don’t take time to explain information to you.
 A lot of accountants like to keep information behind an opaque curtain, which is not a great sign.

 Also, the folks that say they do taxes “anywhere”.
-Don’t fall for that.
-They can’t.
+That may be true, but is unlikely.

 Just as an example from last week: the City of Philadelphia’s revenue department is a horrifying black hole of doom.
 My accountant knows exactly who to call there when I get weird notices saying I need to file a business return for 2011, which was before my current business even existed.
 He took care of the confusion immediately.